 Effective participatory governance depends on good communication and documentation.
-To be most effective, governance communications and documentation should:
+To be effective, governance communication and documentation should:

-- enable all members of the college community to see, understand and participate in governance activities through use of accessible, American with Disabilities Act (ADA)- compliant agendas and minutes created from a college-provided template; - ensure a clear communication loop by constituency groups to members. - focus on documentation of agreements, actions items, and relevant context for the: - a. participatory governance body\ - b. between participatory governance bodies, e.g., College Council and standing committees or between standing committees - c. for constituency\ groups; - ensure standing committees move recommendations forward to the College Council and that the College Council forwards recommendations to the College President for final consideration and decision-making, and the College President responds with a written response to the College Council - annually review and evaluate the process via the College Council; and - provide a feedback mechanism.
+- enable all members of the college community to see, understand and participate in governance activities through use of accessible, American with Disabilities Act (ADA)compliant agendas and minutes created from a college-provided template; - ensure a clear communication loop of constituency groups to their members; - focus on documentation of agreements, actions items, and relevant context for the: - a. participatory governance body - b. between participatory governance bodies, e.g., College Council and standing committees or between standing committees - c. for constituency groups; - ensure standing committees move recommendations forward to the College Council and that the College Council forwards recommendations to the College President for final consideration and decision-making; and, ensure the College President provides a written response to the College Council; - annually review and evaluate the process via the College Council; and - provide a feedback mechanism.

-Communication and documentation are essential to the active participation of all constituency\ groups.
+Communication and documentation are essential to the active participation of all constituency groups.
 Best practices for ensuring this result are listed below:

-- establishing outcome reporting protocols accessible to all in the community college; - providing agenda and meeting records in a timely manner; - providing timely publication of meeting records with clear action items; - keeping meeting records that reflect key discussion\ points, outputs, and action items; - adhering to agenda and minutes publication timelines as a matter of good practice; and - providing an accessible document repository that is Americans with Disabilities Act (ADA)-compliant.
+- establish outcome reporting protocols accessible to the community college; - provide agenda and meeting records in a timely manner; - provide timely publication of meeting records with clear action items; - keep meeting records that reflect key discussion points, outputs, and action items; - adhere to agenda and minutes publication timelines as a matter of good practice; and - provide an accessible document repository that is Americans with Disabilities Act (ADA)-compliant.